BRIDGES-AVATAR/pc3-catalog-webpage/content/overview.md

 ## What is available here

-In order to facilitate exchange on technical developments and / or scientific knowledge, some tools, but also simulations and observation data that have been used and / or produced within the project are listed on the left side bar of this page.
+In order to facilitate exchange on technical developments and / or scientific knowledge, some tools, but also simulations and observation data that have been used and / or produced within the project are listed on the left side bar of this page (click on the titles to see all datasets or go back to the [home page](https://bridges-avatar.github.io/pc3-catalog-webpage/)).
 It aims at sharing the most useful data and other pieces of information between the project members.